 My goal in the Nantucket Public School District is to demonstrate how careful and strategic use of technology can engage students and make the curriculum more accessible through Universal Design for Learning.
 We must imagine the possibilities and make them happen with new tools, ideas, and professional learning.

 As a life-long learner, I am continually working to update my skills and advance my career.
-I have submitted all deliverables for my Elementary Principal License in Massachusetts.
-I expect to earn this license by September 2017.
-Remaking and re-imagining myself through professional learning is a 21st Century reality.
+I earned my Elementary Principal License in Massachusetts.
+I have remade and re-imagined myself through professional learning, a 21st Century reality.
 Leading at the school or district level is my goal.

 Technology and social media open the world to us for unlimited, self-directed, personalize professional growth.
 Exceptional high quality professional learning must also be available to faculty and staff as part of any strategic plan.
 Being “Future Ready” involves a willingness to let go of ideas and concepts that no longer serve us or our current conditions and replaces these with new concepts and new tools that help us develop a vision for tremendous growth.
 This includes re-designing learning spaces and being creative with our use of time.
 One of my greatest strengths is my ability to design differentiated professional learning that synthesizes the curriculum, technology, and pedagogy to improve teacher practice and ultimately increase student achievement.
 My experience and awareness of potential next steps allows me to build on the work I have already accomplished and keep any school or district moving forward.